ExposuresProvider/icees-api/README.md

 `ICEES_HOST`: the database host in the container

-`ICEES_DBUSER`: the database user in the container

-`ICEES_DBPASS`: the password for the database user in the container

-`POSTGRES_PASSWORD`: the password for database user `postgres` in the container

-`ICEES_DATABASE`: the database name in the container

 `ICEES_API_LOG_PATH`: the path where logs are stored on the host

 `ICEES_API_HOST_PORT`: the port where icees api is listening to on the host